DalgoT4D/dalgo_docs/docs/intro.md

 1. Click on User Management in the left menu pane.
 2. In the ‘Users’ tab you will be able to see all your current users of Dalgo and their roles.
 Dalgo currently has two roles; Account Manager and Pipeline Manager.
-- An Account Manager is likely to be the person who has setup your account.
+- An Account Manager is likely to be the person who has set up your account.
 They can invite or delete any user and have the power to transfer their role to a Pipeline Manager.
 - Pipeline Managers are the team members who monitor the health of the pipelines and manage changes to them.
 They can also invite and delete users of the same role.

 <img width="1470" alt="N8) user management" src="https://github.com/DalgoT4D/dalgo_docs/assets/119285990/f4be1e48-1763-4947-8bdf-9b14d7d8138b" />